You're Visitor #

 WiFi

-If you're here looking for information on equipment (wireless cards, etc.), CLICK HERE TO SCROLL DOWN.
+If you're here looking for information on equipment (WiFi cards, etc.), CLICK HERE TO SCROLL DOWN.

 Wireless Fidelity (WiFi) is emerging as possibly the best access method for RV travellers.
 If you haven't heard about WiFi, you soon will.
 It's also known as 802.11b and Mac users call it AirPort.
 I've recently also noticed 802.11g and 802.11n -- more coming along every day.
 Whatever you call it, WiFi is basically a wireless radio-type connection to a high-speed internet service, such as DSL, satellite, or cable modem.
 It requires that you have an 802.11 card in your computer and be in range of a WiFi HotSpot.
 Most of the brief description above came from a competitor's website.
 You'll find a list of campgrounds that have WiFi Hotspots in several locations, but the most popular at the present time is Chuck Woodbury's website.
-Below, I've included a WiFi HotSpot Locator that works great online or offline.
+Below, I've included a list of WiFi HotSpot Locators.

 This is a Wi-Fi Card